Estimated reading time: 13 minutes

 WordPress installs with a low default memory setting straight out of the box.
 The default memory value might be OK for lightweight websites, but this is commonly set too low.

 Themes that offer lots of functionality, WYSWYG editors and a plethora of plugs all need memory to operate within.
 Your website performance will be sub-optimal if the memory is set too low.
 It will also cause the WordPress Admin Portal to run like a tortoise.
+In short, to serve pages fast, you need enough memory for a WordPress site to run optimally.

 Increasing the memory for WordPress is not difficult.
 Still, it is always wise to get the help of a System Administrator if you are not technically astute.
 You can read this step-by-step article if you want to give this a go and have administrative access to your web server.